-So callbacks build a framework for our ui and for communicating with different parts of the Kontakt engine.
+So callbacks build a framework for our instrument and are mostly needed to communicate with different parts of the Kontakt engine.

-Like in other programming languages in KSP there are variables, arrays and constants.
-These can only be declared inside the on init callback but can be used throughout the whole script then.
+Like with any other programming languages in KSP there are also variables, arrays and constants.

 Read more »

 The set_engine_par() command is used to control or set almost any engine parameters like volume, pan, tune, fx, lfo’s, envelopes and more.
-It is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.
+So wiht this command we actually control Kontakt via our custom UI.
+So set_engine_par() is mostly used in combination with the on ui_control callback whenever we use custom knobs or buttons to control Kontakt’s FX, Modulators or any other engine parameter.
 Read more »